 - 1. Players who need to withdraw must forward an application to the TD giving adequate reasons for the withdrawal.
-All opponents must be informed of the withdrawal and that the TD has been notified.
-[Reference: Tournament Rules] - 2.
+All opponents must be informed of the withdrawal and that the TD has been notified. - 2.
 Withdrawing from any ICCF-approved event results in a withdrawal from all ICCF-approved events in which the player is simultaneously participating.
-There is also a suspension period following the withdrawal (ranging from 6 months to 2 years) during which the player is not allowed to register for any new ICCF-approved event.
-[Reference: Tournament Rules] - 3.
+There is also a suspension period following the withdrawal (ranging from 6 months for an accepted withdrawal to 2 years for an unaccepted withdrawal) during which the player is not allowed to register for any new ICCF-approved event. - 3.
 Abandoning games can lead to a suspension.
-If a player wishes to stop playing ongoing games, and does not wish to ask the TD for or is not granted an accepted withdrawal, the recommendation is simply to resign the games instead of abandoning them.
-This will avoid the suspension mentioned in 2.12.(2).
-[Reference: Congress 2017 decision] - 4.
-A player who withdraws after receiving the start list and before the start date will: (a) forfeit any entry fee paid, and (b) forfeit qualification rights, if applicable.
-[Reference: Tournament Rules] - 5.
+If a player wishes to stop playing ongoing games and does not wish to ask the TD for or is not granted an accepted withdrawal, the recommendation is simply to resign the games instead of abandoning them.
+This will avoid the suspension mentioned in 2.12(2). - 4.
+A player who withdraws after receiving the start list and before the start date will: (a) forfeit any entry fee paid, and (b) forfeit qualification rights, if applicable. - 5.
 Detailed rules and procedures concerning withdrawals are found in §3.17.